Shop Setup

 Why dust collection matters

 Dust collection is not just about keeping the floor cleaner.
-It helps with shop cleanup, yes, but the bigger issue is air quality and chip control.
+It helps with shop cleanup, but the bigger issue is air quality and chip control.
 Fine dust gets everywhere, builds up fast, and is easy to underestimate when you are just getting started.

 It also makes working more enjoyable.
 Machines run cleaner, cleanup is faster, and the whole shop feels less chaotic when dust has somewhere to go.